How to build (and maintain) an effective LinkedIn network

 Choose quality over quantity–don’t over-plant!

-Your LinkedIn network isn’t a numbers game, but unless you’re a professional recruiter, having a large number of connections doesn’t necessarily give you the edge.
+Your LinkedIn network isn’t a numbers game; having a large number of connections doesn’t necessarily give you the edge.
 All of your connections should add value to your network–and vice versa.
 If you are considering connecting to someone you don’t actually know, you might actually consider following them instead.
 When you follow someone, you will still see any posts they share.

 Getting invites from people you don’t know or don’t want to connect with?
 No problem.
 You can simply hit ignore, and the person won’t be notified.
 If you aren’t sure if you want to accept or ignore, you can also message the sender for more information on why they might want to connect by clicking Message below their invitation on the Manage invitations page.